 February is typically the one month that specifically holds a special place in the hearts of many for its emphasis on love and support.
 Stereotypical romance movies are playing as the chocolate industry reels in the most income it has all year.
 The words “I love you” are said maybe a little too often, but with the greatest intent.
 However, that love that is so prevalent during February isn’t so equally distributed.
 There are plenty of children who have so much love to give, but no one to give it to.
 They long so desperately to receive the love that they hear about and eagerly await the day when that dream becomes a reality.
-There a number of children, both younger and older, just waiting to be adopted to revel in that infectious February love.
+Their several children, both younger and older, just waiting to be adopted to revel in that infectious February love.

 There are plenty of children in orphanages and foster homes alike that are waiting for the day they can find their forever families.
 This is not limited to one specific area, either.
 It translates from state to state, sea to sea.
-Although this article will focus primarily on one specific area within the U.S., the information throughout can be applicable to multiple areas concerning the same experiences.
+Although this article will focus primarily on one specific area within the U.S., the information throughout can be applied to multiple areas concerning the same experiences.
 While February may be the month of love, it is also the middle of winter for the United States.
 There are children not only braving the uncertainty of not finding a family, but also the harsh climate conditions, especially in Michigan.
 As one of the colder states in the Midwest, Michigan can be brutal enough with the weather.
 Now, take into account all the children in foster care that have to endure such conditions on top of already waiting to find a family they can love and be loved by.
 If you are interested in how foster care in Michigan works or live in Michigan and wish to look into foster care for your child, this article is for you.

 Now, say you have reviewed the general information and are really focused on the financial aspect of the whole process; this side section of the website goes into detail about any grants or loans you may be eligible to apply for.
 It will also give you the names of any organizations that give out these grants so you do not need to search endlessly for them.
 While this is all helpful for the general process of foster care, this article focuses on foster care in Michigan.

-If you want to start off with the basics and discover what children need a loving home that are from Michigan, the photolisting page is the place to go.
+If you want to start with the basics and discover what children need in a loving home that is from Michigan, the photo listing page is the place to go.
 Here you can scroll through the plethora of children from all over the country, or you can specify and search for those in Michigan.
 This will give you the basic information about all the children and a biography about them detailing their personalities, likes and dislikes, and what type of environment they will thrive in the most.
 This will definitely allow you to really see who might be a perfect fit for you and your family.
 Perhaps you realize after searching through the profiles, that you jumped the gun a bit and want to make sure you qualify to even be a part of foster care in Michigan.
-Adoption.com has its own subset section of the website that handles everything adoption for each individual state, Michigan included.
+Adoption.com has its own subset section of the website that handles everything adoption for each state, Michigan included.
 This page has all the answers you will need.
 For example, it will tell you all the basic information and criteria you will need to know to see if you are eligible to foster in Michigan.
 It will explain the proper age, income, and mentality needed to become a foster parent in Michigan.

-Similarly to the overall foster care article aforementioned, there is one specifically targeted at Michiganders.
+Similar to the overall foster care article aforementioned, there is one specifically targeted at Michiganders.
 Liz Young writes it all out in her article.
 She explains everything from basic information to laws and adoption reviews of the different service providers in Michigan.
 There is basically no question that will go unanswered.
 If you want more specific information about the logistics of how the experience works, you can also look at this page.
 This will give you all the information you need on adoption/foster care laws in the state of Michigan.
-Once all of your questions regarding the general basics and logistics about foster care in Michigan are answered for the time being, you can begin to look at the agencies to connect yourself with in order to find a child you want to make a part of your family.
+Once all of your questions regarding the general basics and logistics of foster care in Michigan are answered, for the time being, you can begin to look at the agencies to connect yourself with to find a child you want to make a part of your family.
 The directory will give you every agency available in Michigan to assist you.

 Now, say you haven’t received every answer you wanted to, or say that you have and you just want more of a personalized testimony.
 The forum section is where you want to be.
 This is an open forum for you and any other prospective foster care parent to express any concern or ask any question you may have.
 Here, you will have the opportunity to discuss any and everything with real people that are going through the process simultaneously with you or with those who have already gone through the process and can offer advice.
 You simply need to post your question, comment, or concern and just wait as other visitors to Adoption.com guide you where you need to be.